167 Comments

 Boulevardier's avatar

 In general yes.
 But not in my neighborhood - this is the only house I can think of that has stayed on the market for more than a few days for years.
 But it’s a flip where some guy bought it, renovated it in this style, and it’s just sat.
-Meanwhile multiple houses have gone on the market and sold in the meantime.
+Meanwhile multiple houses have gone on the market and sold.

 Expand full comment